deepend-tildeclub/bashblog/README.md

 bashblog
 ========

-This is the source for the customized bashblog used on [tilde.team](https://tilde.team).
-We have a [wiki page](https://tilde.team/wiki/?page=tildeblogs) with more details on our specific setup.
+This is the source for the customized bashblog used on [tilde.club](https://tilde.club).

-Note for ~team admins:
+Note for ~club admins:
 ```bash
 sudo make install
 ```